minatozaki099/demo/README.md

-just adding readme for nameasake
+just adding readme for nameasake!